-Ellen Lloyd - AncientPages.com - Pharaoh Thutmose IV who reigned 1400–1390 B.C. had a special relationship with the Great Sphinx at Giza.
+Ellen Lloyd - AncientPages.com - Pharaoh Thutmose IV, who reigned 1400–1390 B.C., had a special relationship with the Great Sphinx at Giza.

 According to Thutmose IV, it was the Sphinx that gave him the power to become a pharaoh.

-Like many other ancient civilizations, ancient Egyptians believed in the power of dreams that were considered to be divine predictions of the future.
-Dreams were treated as messages from the gods that could be foretelling of impending disasters or, conversely, of good fortune; therefore, understanding the significance of one’s dreams was an important part of the culture.
+Like many other ancient civilizations, ancient Egyptians believed in the power of dreams that were considered divine predictions of the future.
+Dreams were treated as messages from the gods that could be foretelling impending disasters or, conversely, of good fortune; therefore, understanding the significance of one’s dreams was an important part of the culture.

 Thutmose IV, whose name means, "Born of the God Thoth" was one of those who received a message from the gods in his dream.
 It happened one day when he was hunting trip.
 He was tired and decided to rest in the shadow near the great Sphinx.
 The monument was buried in sand at the time.
 Thutmose IV fell asleep and in his dream, he was visited by the Sun God Re-Harakhte, which was embodied in the Sphinx.

 Thutmose IV was promised that if he would clear away the sand that engulfed the monument, he would become king of Egypt.